svdongen/drension/README.md

 # Drension

-Drension is a software packagefor the extraction of parameters such as surface tension from pictures of droplets taken by modern smartphones or other photographic equipment.
+Drension is a software package for the extraction of parameters such as surface tension from pictures of droplets taken by modern smartphones or other photographic equipment.

 ## Getting Started